UTAH CRIMINAL DEFENSE ATTORNEY

 What if I am searching for help for my child, spouse, or family member?

-If you or someone you care about is being investigated for sexting, sexual messages, image sharing, or related offenses in Utah, contact McAdams Law PLLC to discuss the situation.
-Early action can make a meaningful difference in how the case is investigated, charged, and resolved.
-Call (801) 449-1247 or click here to schedule your confidential consultation.
+If you are being investigated for sexting, sexual messages, image sharing, or related offenses in Utah, call McAdams Law PLLC at (801) 449-1247 or click below to schedule a confidential consultation.